-I have grown to hate the term “workout”.
-The word unearths a myriad of negative emotions: pain, self-loathing, intimidation, fear of failing, the yoke of commitment to something you know you should do but have no internal motivation to achieve.
+What do you think of when your hear the word "workout".
+For many people, the word brings to mind a list of negative emotions: pain, self-loathing, intimidation, fear of failing, the burden of something you know you should do but have no internal motivation to achieve.

 My approach to coaching and training has evolved significantly in the past 15-plus years.
-Team and individual sports, running, body building, power-lifting, Spinning (for those younger readers, “Spinning” is Soul Cycle without the candles), Olympic lifting, “functional” training, I have been involved with-either personally or in training clients-just about every form of fitness training.
+I've coached and treated athletes in team and individual sports, running, bodybuilding, MMA, power-lifting, Spinning (for those younger readers, "Spinning" is Soul Cycle without the candles), Olympic lifting, CrossFit, and "functional" training, I have been involved with-either personally or in training clients-just about every form of training.

 What's the point?
 What should be our motivation to train?
 Why should we devote our time and energy to maintaining our physical well-being and the skills required to be human?